 - There are 30 days holiday in France.
 For nearly all workers in the UK 28 days statutory leave per year (although employers can include bank holidays in this figure).

-- In France the 35-hour week means that if you work more hours per week you get extra days off to recuperate (réduction du temps de travail commonly known as“RTT”).
-It depends on what has been negotiated for your sector of activity and this information is in the convention collective (collective bargaining agreement for your sector), but in general you can add 10 or so days to your holidays.
-A 39 hour week will generally give rise to an extra days holiday per month on top of your annual 30 days!
+- The French 35-hour week doesn’t mean you can’t work more than 35 hours per week!
+It means that if you work more hours per week you get extra days off to recuperate (réduction du temps de travail commonly “RTT”).
+How many RTTs you are entitled to depends on what was negotiated in the collective bargaining agreement applying to your sector of activity.
+As an example 39 hour week will ‘generally’ give rise to an extra days holiday per month on top of your annual 30 days!

 - There are 11 bank holidays in France per year (dates vary according to the region).
 If they fall on a weekend, you will not recuperate them.
 Very often if they fall on a Thursday, for example, employees will faire le pont (meaning “make a bridge”) resulting in a long weekend.
 There are 9 bank holidays in UK (dates vary according to whether you are in Scotland, Wales or NI).
 The common bank holiday dates between France and the UK are the 1st January, Easter Monday, 1st May and the 25 December.
 Boxing Day does not exist in France.